 All students applying for health sciences programs must have a current CPR certification for healthcare professional.
 The selected course must be equivalent to the American Heart Association's Guidelines for CPR and Emergency Cardiovascular Care at the Healthcare Provider level.
 The course will include Basic Life Support (BLS) for adult, child and infant CPR and 2-rescuer resuscitation with a hands-on practicum and testing.
 Certification by the American Heart Association is available, but other local vendors are available including through Shasta College - CPR/First Aid - Certification (FAID 133) & Recertification (FAID 134) for Professional Rescuer.

 Because healthcare providers care for persons who are dependent in various degrees, national guidelines have been developed to insure the safety of the consumer.
 For the health sciences student this includes an initial drug screening and a criminal background check prior to entry into the programs.
-The criminal background and drug screening procedure for those students entering the NA/Home Health Aide is different based on Department of Health Services' regulations.
+The criminal background and drug screening procedure for those students entering the Nurse Assistant/Home Health Aide is different based on Department of Health Services' regulations.
 (Click on the link for specific instructions.)